-- CREPUQ transcripts: Applicants need not submit paper-based official transcripts of studies performed in Quebec universities to the Admissions Office, if these transcripts are submitted electronically via the CREPUQ system.
+- BCI transcripts: Applicants need not submit paper-based official transcripts of studies performed in Quebec universities to the Admissions Office, if these transcripts are submitted electronically via the BCI system.

 - McGill Transcripts: Applicants need not submit official transcripts of studies at McGill University to the Admissions Office.
 The Admissions Office obtains these results directly from McGill's Enrolment Services.
 However, applicants who had participated in an exchange during their program at McGill must submit a transcript.

 - Exchange studies transcripts: Applicants must submit transcripts for studies carried out while on exchange, unless the marks as well as the credits obtained are already included on transcripts issued by their home university.
 Exchange programs should be indicated in the University History portion of the online application.